charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceControl.md

 The rest are not being used.

+The next step is see the status of one of our five programs.
+All we want to know is whether or not it is currently active, whether or not it is currently running as a systemd service.
 Here is what happens when I check the status of a service that is not running (one of option b-f):

 ```
 ===============================